rimjieun/SignatureFDPaperWork/README.md

 SignatureFD Onboard was developed to streamline the onboarding process of new employees at SignatureFD, a financial planning company.
 Currently this is a voluntary project specific to the SignatureFD company.

 ## Application Usage
-- The purpose of the application is to streamline the onboarding process of new employees and store employee documents for admin purposes.
+- The purpose of the application is to facilitate the onboarding process of new employees and store employee documents for admin purposes.

 #### The new employee receives a temporary login from the HR department via e-mail.